TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: TSPDiffuser

 \subsection{Solving TSPPP}

-On the constructed roadmap, we perform path planning to calculate the shortest-path distance as traveling costs between each pair of destinations.
-We then solve a TSP using the calculated traveling costs.
+On the constructed roadmap, we perform path planning to calculate the shortest-path distance as a travel cost between pairs of destinations.
+We then solve a TSP using the calculated travel costs.
 This gives us the order of destinations to visit with the total path cost minimized among all possible tours.
-Finally, we stitch the shortest paths between destinations in the determined order to generate the solution path for TSPPPs.
+Finally, we stitch the shortest paths between destinations in the determined order to generate the solution for TSPPPs.